dchenhe/dchenhe.github.io/index.md

   - **Offline task-oriented** dialogue system can **protect user's privacy** and can be used in many specific areas, such as voice assistant siri
 - Advisor: Prof. Zhongfeng Wang

-2.Natural Language Processing Summer Camp (July 2021 -- Aug.
+2. Natural Language Processing Summer Camp (July 2021 -- Aug.
 2021)
 - Researcher
 - NLP Research Group of Nanjing university
 - Work: